openmobilehub/android-omh-auth/README.md

 ## Set up your Google Cloud project for applications with Google Services (Google Auth)

-Complete the required Cloud Console setup steps by clicking through the following tabs:
+To access Google APIs, generate a unique client_id for your app in the Google API Console.
+Add the client_id to your app's code and complete the required Cloud Console setup steps:

 ### Steps